Value distribution of q-differences of meromorphic functions in several complex variables: -Difference analogue of the logarithmic derivative lemma in several complex variables

 It is natural to consider how to extend Theorem \ref{T-3.1} to several complex variables.
-In \cite{cao}, the first author of this paper tried to use the Biancofiore-Stoll method and found that there is one big technical difficulty in extending Theorem \ref{T-3.1} to the case of several complex variables.
-Meanwhile, Wen \cite{wenzhitao} also attempted to use the same method and claimed that Theorem \ref{T-3.1} is still true for a meromorphic function on $\mathbb{C}^{m}$ and a given $q\in\mathbb{C}^{m}\setminus\{0\}.$ Unfortunately, there is a gap in \cite{wenzhitao}, which has to do with the same technical problem as the first author of this paper met in \cite{cao}.
+In \cite{cao}, the first author of this paper attempted to use the Biancofiore-Stoll method and found that there is one big technical difficulty in extending Theorem \ref{T-3.1} to the case of several complex variables.
+Meanwhile, Wen \cite{wenzhitao} also used the same method and stated that Theorem \ref{T-3.1} is still true for a meromorphic function on $\mathbb{C}^{m}$ and a given $q\in\mathbb{C}^{m}\setminus\{0\}.$ Unfortunately, there is a gap in \cite{wenzhitao}, which has to do with the same technical problem as the first author of this paper met in \cite{cao}.
 In fact, from the proof of \cite[Lemma 5]{wenzhitao} one can see that the term $(\frac{R}{r})^{2n-2}$ is missing on the right hand side of the inequality in the statement of \cite[Lemma 5]{wenzhitao}, which means that the equality (2.3) in \cite{wenzhitao} cannot be obtained by taking $R=kr$ and making use of \cite[Lemma 5 and Lemmas 6-8]{wenzhitao} in the proof of \cite[Theorem 1]{wenzhitao}.
-This gap also effects the proofs of Theorems 9-13 in \cite{wenzhitao}, as well as the proofs of the main results in \cite{wangyue}, which all depend on \cite[Theorem 1]{wenzhitao}.
-From the following result on the $q$-difference analogue of the logarithmic derivative lemma we conclude that all of these results remain valid under the additional assumption of $q=(\tilde{q}, \ldots, \tilde{q})\in\mathbb{C}^{m}\setminus\{0\}.$
+From the following result on the $q$-difference analogue of the logarithmic derivative lemma we conclude that \cite[Theorem~1]{wenzhitao} and its applications remain valid under the additional assumption of $q=(\tilde{q}, \ldots, \tilde{q})\in\mathbb{C}^{m}\setminus\{0\}.$